Content table

 Think of it like your body’s natural defense system, built to maintain a healthy vaginal pH balance.

-Now things are different for girls who haven’t gone through puberty yet.
+Now things are different for girls who have not yet gone through puberty yet.
 And also for women who have gone through menopause.
 In these populations, there isn’t as much estrogen in the body.

-Having a healthy vaginal environment with the right pH is important to overall vaginal health.
+Maintaining a healthy vaginal environment with the optimal pH level is crucial for overall vaginal health.

 1. It keeps bad germs away